 For tax years beginning on or after January 1, 1994, an Article 9-A taxpayer qualifying as a new business under section 210.12(j) may elect to treat 50% of the unused EZ wage tax credit earned in the current tax year as an overpayment to be refunded or applied as an overpayment to the following year's tax.
+This provision also applies for tax years beginning on or after January 1, 2005, to an Article 9, section 185 taxpayer qualifying as a new business.

-New business, under Article 9-A section 210.12(j), means any corporation except:
+New business, under Article 9, section 187-k.
+4(ii) or Article 9-A, section 210.12(j), means any corporation except:

-- a corporation in which over 50% of the number of shares of stock entitling their holders to vote for the election of directors or trustees is owned or controlled either directly or indirectly by a taxpayer subject to tax under Article 9-A; Article 9, section 183, 184, 185 or 186; Article 32; or Article 33 of the Tax Law; or - a corporation that is substantially similar in operation and in ownership to a business entity taxable, or previously taxable, under Article 9-A; Article 9, section 183, 184, 185 or 186; Article 32; Article 33; or Article 23 of the Tax Law; or that would have been subject to tax under Article 23, as such article was in effect on January 1, 1980; or the income or losses of which are or were includable under Article 22 of the Tax Law, whereby the intent and purposes of section 210.19(e) with respect to refunding of credit to new businesses would be evaded; or - a corporation that has been subject to tax under Article 9-A for more than five tax years (excluding short periods).
+- a corporation in which over 50% of the number of shares of stock or amount of membership capital entitling their holders to vote for the election of directors or trustees is owned or controlled either directly or indirectly by a taxpayer subject to tax under Article 9-A; Article 9, section 183, 184, 185 or 186; Article 32; or Article 33 of the Tax Law; or - a corporation that is substantially similar in operation and in ownership to a business entity taxable, or previously taxable, under Article 9-A; Article 9, section 183, 184, 185 or 186; Article 32; Article 33; or Article 23 of the Tax Law; or that would have been subject to tax under Article 23, as such article was in effect on January 1, 1980; or the income or losses of which are or were includable under Article 22 of the Tax Law, whereby the intent and purposes of section 210.19(e) with respect to refunding of credit to new businesses would be evaded; or - a corporation that has been subject to tax under Article 9, section 185 or Article 9-A for more than five tax years (excluding short periods).

-A shareholder of an S corporation will be treated as the owner of a new business if the S corporation qualifies as a new business under Tax Law section 210.12(j) as defined above.
+A shareholder of an S corporation will be treated as the owner of a new business if the S corporation qualifies as a new business under Tax Law section 187-k.
+4(ii) or 210.12(j) as defined above.

-Line 28 - If you qualify as a new business and elect to receive a refund, enter the lesser of line 16 or line 27.
+Line 34 - If you qualify as a new business and elect to receive a refund, enter the lesser of line 22 or line 33.
 Once made, the election may not be revoked.
-Interest will not be paid on any overpayment of tax refunded on line 30.
+Interest will not be paid on any overpayment of tax refunded on line 36.